-- 4.8.1.
-Applicants may score for an elected or appointed position of responsibility on a board, committee, or other appropriate body in a community service or professional organisation, as determined by the Aotearoa New Zealand General Surgery Governance Group. - 4.8.2.
-Applicants may score for community and cultural involvement or sporting activities as determined by the Aotearoa New Zealand General Surgery Governance Group. - 4.8.3.
-Sporting achievements only include those where the Applicant has represented at a national or international level. - 4.8.4.
+- 4.9.1.
+Applicants may score for an elected or appointed position of responsibility on a board, committee, or other appropriate body in a community service or professional organisation, as determined by the Aotearoa New Zealand Committee in General SurgeryCommittee in General Surgery. - 4.9.2.
+Applicants may score for community and cultural involvement or sporting activities as determined by the Aotearoa New Zealand Committee in General Surgery Committee in General Surgery. - 4.9.3.
+Sporting achievements only include those where the Applicant has represented at a national or international level.

+- 4.9.4.
 Applicants may score for volunteer work undertaken on a continual basis of at least two (2) hours per week for six (6) months.
-One-off volunteer activities will not be scored, unless it is a block activity of at least one (1) week. - 4.8.5.
-Scoring does not include providing monetary donations or other types of donations. - 4.8.6.
-Evidence of involvement from the relevant organisation must be supplied. - 4.8.7.
-Entries for which documentation cannot verify the activities and time commitment will not be scored. - 4.8.8.
+One-off volunteer activities will not be scored, unless it is a block activity of at least one (1) week. - 4.9.5.
+Scoring does not include providing monetary donations or other types of donations. - 4.9.6.
+Evidence of involvement from the relevant organisation must be supplied. - 4.9.7.
+Entries for which documentation cannot verify the activities and time commitment will not be scored. - 4.9.8.
 Scoring only includes activities undertaken in the last ten years.

-4.9 Scholar and Teacher
+4.10 Scholar and Teacher

-- 4.9.1.
-Applicants may score for involvement in continued teaching and/or administration of teaching. - 4.9.2.
-Scoring only includes teaching relevant to the medical field. - 4.9.3.
-Scoring only includes teaching that occurred for a period of six (6) continuous months or more by the time of application. - 4.9.4.
-Scoring does not include undertaking presentations at seminars, workshops, or hospital meetings, including ward rounds and Mortality and Morbidity meetings. - 4.9.5.
-Scoring does not include teaching of medical students or interns as part of a normal medical employment. - 4.9.6.
-Evidence of involvement including timeframe and hours worked per week from the relevant institution must be supplied. - 4.9.7.
-Entries for which documentation cannot verify the activities and time commitment, including dates and hours per week, will not be scored. - 4.9.8.
-Scoring only includes teaching undertaken in the last three years. - 4.9.9.
-Points awarded: 1 point for up to four (4) hours per week and 2 points for five plus (5+) hours per week.
+- 4.10.1.
+Applicants may score for involvement in continued teaching and/or administration of teaching that is not a part of the normal day to day activities of the role. - 4.10.2.
+Scoring only includes teaching relevant to the medical field. - 4.
+10.3.
+Scoring only includes teaching that occurred for a period of six (6) continuous months or more by the time of application. - 4.
+10.4.
+Scoring does not include undertaking presentations at seminars, workshops, or hospital meetings, including ward rounds and Mortality and Morbidity meetings. - 4.
+10.5.
+Scoring does not include teaching of medical students or interns as part of a normal medical employment. - 4.
+10.6.
+Evidence of involvement including timeframe and hours worked per week from the relevant institution must be supplied, in the form of a contract with a named teaching role. - 4.
+10.7.Entries for which documentation cannot verify the activities and time commitment, including dates and hours per week, will not be scored. - 4.
+10.8.
+Scoring only includes teaching undertaken in the last three years.